 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.
+Immunocompromised should seek advice about drinking water from their health care appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.